 UK Drone Laws 2018: Everything you need to know

-Our guide tells you all there is know about where you can and can’t fly a drone in the UK, as well as shedding light on requirements to register certain drones in the UK and casting an eye forward to the future.
+Our guide tells you all there is know about where you can and can’t fly a drone in the UK, as well as shedding light on requirements to register certain drones in the UK, and casting an eye forward to the future.
 Before you fire up your shiny new plaything, catch up with all the new UK drone laws so you can go forth and fly with confidence.
 And if you’re looking to pick up a shiny new flying bot, be sure to check out our roundup of the best drones.